hakobtp/blog/math/algebra/prerequisites/1_Real_Numbers.md

 ## Classifying a Real Number

-The numbers we use for counting things are called natural numbers.
+The numbers we use for counting things are called **natural numbers**.
 These are: `1, 2, 3, 4, 5,` and so on.
 We write them like this:

 $${1,2,3,\dots}$$